The many Christians crucial to science.

 6) Louis Pasteur, the founder of microbiology and immunology.

 7) Robert Boyle, the founder of modern chemistry.

-8) Allan Sandage, one of the founders of modern astronomy.
+8) Allan Sandage, the father of modern astronomy.

 9) Wehner von Braun, the founder of space science.